Last updated Feb 18, 2023

 GCash Card Lock/Deactivate

-This feature allows a user to disable or unlink his GCash card from within the app.
+This feature allows users to disable or unlink their GCash card from within the app.
 This allows a user to have control of the card and prevent transactions when a card becomes lost.

 Also, another security feature is the GCash Card PIN is different from the MPIN used in the app.